-it were [xlii] a light to lighten the reader's path to the end.
+Here, as usual with Burke, the sententia ("Example is the school,"&c.) is introduced early in the passage, forming as it were[xlii] a light to lighten the reader's path to the end.
 Passages such as these should be committed to the memory as standard examples of the Syntax of modern Rhetoric.
 This Syntax differs materially from the system employed by the earlier and equally great English rhetoricians, Milton and Taylor.
 The method of the latter has been called cumulative; that of Bolingbroke and Burke, constructive or artificial.
-The difference lies partly in the mode of connecting the members of the sentence, and partly in a studied variety in the grouping of the ideas.
-The transition from the one style to the other answers to the transition in poetry from a style of unsymmetrical redundance to one in which (to quote the editor of Pope in this Series) the chief end was form or art.
+The difference lies partly in a studied variety in the grouping of the ideas.
+The transition from the one style to the other answers to the transition in poetry from a style if unsymmetrical redundance to one in which (to quote the editor of Pope in this Series) the chief end was form or art.
 Not that specimens of the earlier style are wanting in Burke, but they are rare.
 The manner of the following passage will be instantly recognised by the reader of Taylor:

-But when the fear, and the evil feared, come on together, and press at once upon us, deliberation itself is ruinous, which saves upon all other occasions; because when perils are instant, it delays decision; the man is in a flutter, and in an hurry, and his judgment is gone, as the judgment of the deposed King of France and his ministers was gone, if the latter did not premeditately betray him.1
+But when the fear, and the evil feared, come on together, and press at once upon us, deliberation itself is ruinous, which saves upon all other occasions; because when perils are instant, it delays decisions; the man is in a flutter, and in a hurry, and his judgment is gone, as the judgment of the deposed King of France and his ministers was gone, if the latter did not premeditatedly betray him.45

-We have here a passage which consists of what the Greeks called $\kappa \acute{o}\mu\mu\alpha\tau a$, or short separate members, connected in a primitive way, by conjunctions.
-The modern or French method is to unite the members of the passage by a connexion of ideas; as Dr. Whately expresses it, "to interweave or rather felt them together," by making the thought pass over from one member to the other; by concealing the sutures, and making the parts fit into and complement each other.
-This method leaves better opportunities for marking boldly the transitions in the argument, and, if appropriate, making corresponding changes in the style.
-In the literary art, as in all others, unprepared transition from one main member of the composition to another is an unfailing mark of barbarism.1 The Speech on Conciliation, which is the most remarkable of the works in this volume as a specimen of method, is full of illustrations of this canon.
-Of the boldness with which Burke sometimes broke [xliii] through his method for the sake of the method we have a striking instance at page 235, where he inserts in the first part, which consists of a description of the condition of America, and of American character, a series of objections to the employment of force against the Colonists, properly belonging to the second part of the speech.2
+We have here a passage which consists of what the Greeks called κόμματα, or short separate members, connected in a primitive way, by conjunctions.
+The modern or French method is to unite the members of the passage by a connexion of ideas; as Dr. Whately expresses it, "to interweave or rather felt them together," by making the though pass over from one member to the other; by concealing the sutures, and making the parts fit into and complement each other.
+This method leaves better opportunities for marking boldly the transitions in the argument, and, if appropriate, making corresponding changes in style.
+In the literary art, as in all others, unprepared transition from one main member of the composition to another is an unfailing mark of barbarism.46 The Speech on Conciliation, which is the most remarkable of the works in this volume as a specimen of method, is full of illustrations of this canon.
+Of the boldness with which Burke sometimes broke[xliii] through his method for the sake of the method we have a striking instance at page 235, where he inserts in the first part, which consists of a description of the condition of America, and of American character, a series of objections to the employment of force against the Colonists, properly belonging to second part of the speech.47